grumdrig/colossal/README.md

 So commands alternate with short continuations of the story, commands being most typically of the form

-    VERB [OBJECT] [PREPOSITIONAL PHRASE]*
+    VERB [OBJECT] [PREPOSITIONAL-PHRASE]*

 The implied subject in these commands being "I", the player, as represented by his or her avatar.
-The story continues, separate from this whispered suggestion (and here I explicitly supply some of the scaffolding around the interaction that is in actuality only implied):
+The story continues, separate from this whispered suggestion ("I unlock the chest.").

-    NARRATOR: A troll appears from under the bridge... (what do you do now?)

-    PLAYER: (I kill the troll!)

-    N: ...so you swing your axe at the troll, but you miss!

-But at other times, the narrator is forced to pause the story, break the fourth wall, and express that the suggestion couldn't be taken due to lack of clarity or for some other reason:
+But at other times, the narrator is forced to pause the story, break the fourth wall, and express that the suggestion couldn't be taken due to lack of clarity or for some other reason ("Unlock the chest with what?").

-    N: A troll appears from under the bridge... (what do you do?)

-    P: (I kill the troll!)

-    N: (Uh...I'm not sure what you mean.
-Kill it with what?
-The axe or the sword?)

-    P: (Oh, sorry.
-With the sword.)

-    N: You swing your sword at the troll, and chop his arm off!

 ### Prosegramming

-Advntr, run interactively, uses that same narrative metaphor; but with respect to programming, the narration isn't available.
+Advntr, run interactively, stands on that same narrative metaphor;
+but, with respect to programming, the narration isn't available.
 The programmer is required to either know that the key will be at the fork in the road, or to allow for it and/or test for it in some way.

 For example, a script might read: